gdbhosale/laravel-spa/README.md

-# Laravel SPA Boilerplate with Sanctum, Vue3 and Bootstrap 5
+# Laravel SPA Boilerplate with Sanctum, Vue3 & Bootstrap 5

 Attempt to have clean kickstarter for SPA Projects in Laravel Sanctum.
 Shut the clutter up!